samueldsingh/data-engineering/sql/1-introduction.md

 Structured, semi-structured, and unstructured data are different classifications based on the organization and format of data.
 Here's a brief explanation of each type:

-1. Structured Data:
+**1. Structured Data:**
-Structured data refers to data that has a well-defined schema and organized format.
-It is typically stored in relational databases or tabular formats, where data is organized into rows and columns.
-Structured data follows a predefined data model and has consistent data types.
-Examples of structured data include data in spreadsheets, transactional databases, and organized datasets.
+- Structured data refers to data that has a well-defined schema and organized format.
+- It is typically stored in relational databases or tabular formats, where data is organized into rows and columns.
+- Structured data follows a predefined data model and has consistent data types.
+- Examples of structured data include data in spreadsheets, transactional databases, and organized datasets.

-3. Semi-Structured Data:
+**2. Semi-Structured Data**:
-Semi-structured data is data that does not adhere to a rigid schema but has some form of organization or metadata associated with it.
-It doesn't fit neatly into tabular structures but still contains tags, labels, or other structural elements that provide some level of organization.
-Semi-structured data is often represented in formats like JSON (JavaScript Object Notation), XML (eXtensible Markup Language), or key-value pairs.
-It allows for flexibility in data representation and is commonly used in web data, log files, and certain types of documents.
+- Semi-structured data is data that does not adhere to a rigid schema but has some form of organization or metadata associated with it.
+- It doesn't fit neatly into tabular structures but still contains tags, labels, or other structural elements that provide some level of organization.
+- Semi-structured data is often represented in formats like JSON (JavaScript Object Notation), XML (eXtensible Markup Language), or key-value pairs.
+- It allows for flexibility in data representation and is commonly used in web data, log files, and certain types of documents.

-5. Unstructured Data:
+3. Unstructured Data:
-Unstructured data refers to data that does not have a predefined structure or format.
-It lacks organization, and there are no specific rules or schemas governing its storage.
+- Unstructured data refers to data that does not have a predefined structure or format.
+- It lacks organization, and there are no specific rules or schemas governing its storage.
 Unstructured data is typically free-form and can include text documents, images, audio files, videos, social media posts, emails, and more.
-Analyzing unstructured data requires specialized techniques like natural language processing (NLP), image recognition, or machine learning algorithms to derive insights from the data.
+- Analyzing unstructured data requires specialized techniques like natural language processing (NLP), image recognition, or machine learning algorithms to derive insights from the data.

 It's important to note that these categories exist on a spectrum, and data can have elements of both structured and unstructured aspects.
 For example,